 Iowa received record rainfall in 2019.
 The Missouri River basin received more runoff in three months than it typically gets in a year.
 Some farmers in Southwest Iowa found their crops flooded multiple times this spring, causing them to evaluate crop insurance and replanting considerations.
-Jesse Stimson of Stimson Farms, LLC found himself in this exact situation this spring after planting his crops in April and May.
-He approached Blackstone Environmental in late May to fly his flooded fields and create GIS maps to aid his crop insurance and replanting efforts.
+Jesse Stimson of Stimson Farms, LLC, found himself in that exact situation.
+He approached Blackstone Environmental to fly his flooded fields and create GIS maps to aid his crop insurance and replanting efforts.

 Aerial Imagery from Drone: Blackstone’s FAA-licensed drone pilot was deployed to Stimson Farms, near Braddyville, Iowa.
 He began creating a flight plan to map flood damage and areas that would likely require replanting.
 After carefully considering the local terrain, airspace restrictions, and potential landing areas, Blackstone began mapping each flooded field.
 Damaged crops were photographed in specific locations to create a "boots-on-the-ground" connection between the drone imagery and actual crop conditions in the field.
 Each flooded area was mapped using drone imagery and overlaid in GIS software with elevation data (LiDAR), soil type, and surface drainage maps to allow a GIS analyst to create replant maps.